pajtai/todo.yaml/README.md

 - `saveCompleted` Option to save completed todos
 - `shuddownServerButton` Option to add an `X` button in the lower right of the GUI that will close the window and shutdown the server
 - `columns: dueDate` Option to track due dates
+- `columns: importance` Option to track importance via a number
 - `columns: notes` Option to add notes to items

 ### Try it